Ghepes/zero-media-wordpress/README.md

 == Frequently Asked Questions ==

 **What is Zero Media WordPress?**
-Zero Media WordPress is a new plugin for the WordPress platform that replaces local media with external links.
+Zero Media WordPress is a new plugin for the WordPress platform that replaces local media with Bridge external Links.

 **Can the Zero Media WordPress plugin be used with WordPress Multisite?**